 Mariner projected Republican winner in special primary election

+One half of the race to determine Florida's newest member of Congress remains undecided.

+Jason Mariner is the projected winner of the Republican primary in Tuesday's special election for Florida's 20th Congressional District, but the Democratic race between top vote-getters Dale Holness and Sheila Cherfilus-McCormick was too close to call.

-Voting has closed in Tuesday's special primary election to fill the congressional seat left vacant by the death of U.S. Rep. Alcee Hastings, D-Fla.
+The candidates are vying to fill the congressional seat left vacant since the death of U.S. Rep. Alcee Hastings, D-Fla.

 Hastings, who served in the House since 1993, died of pancreatic cancer in April.

-Businessman Jason Mariner is the projected winner of the Republican primary in Florida's 20th Congressional District, defeating Greg Musselwhite, who unsuccessfully challenged the late congressman in the 2020 general election.
+Mariner defeated Greg Musselwhite, who unsuccessfully challenged the late congressman in the 2020 general election.

+"This is an endeavor of immense undertaking," Mariner told WPTV's Michael Williams.

+Mariner said his No. 1 goal is to "bring prosperity back to District 20."

 The Democratic race was too early to call as votes were being counted Tuesday night.